 If you have any questions send us an email to email@example.com (subject title: DocLab).

-Zsuzsanna Gellér-Varga studied filmmaking at UC Berkeley (USA) as a Fulbright scholar.
-Her Screw Your Courage won awards at several US film festivals and was broadcast on public TV.
-She worked for the New York Times Television as a video-journalist and later directed documentaries Once They Were Neighbours, Synagogue For Sale, and Mr. Mom, which were screened internationally and broadcast on public TV.
+Zsuzsanna Gellér-Varga, D.L.A. is a documentary filmmaker.
+Her thesis film (UC Berkeley Graduate School of Journalism), Screw Your Courage won awards at US film festivals and was broadcast on public TV.
+She worked for the New York Times Television as a video-journalist and later directed documentaries (Once They Were Neighbours, 2005, Synagogue For Sale, 2007, Mr. Mom, 2009, and Angel Business, 2018), which were screened internationally and broadcast on public TV.
 She taught documentary ethics at the international masters program, DocNomads.
-Currently she is D.L.A. candidate at the University of Theater and Film Arts in Budapest.

 Moniek Wester Keegstra is an independent documentary (web)filmmaker, editor, interview trainer and film coach.
 She worked with NGOs Doctors Without Borders, Oxfam Novib and Amnesty International.
 Her Gaza, Gabbers, Graffity co-produced by Amnesty International was nominated for the Prix d’Europe.
 Moniek was involved as filmmaker and creator of the online platform 26,000 Faces with short film portraits about asylum seekers in the Netherlands.
 She is co-creator of the online Lifeboat Project.